kalaspuff/utcnow/README.md

 utcnow.as_string()
 # "2077-03-01T09:33:07.139361Z" | Most common use-case – the current server time.

-# 👋 Look at the additional code examples of other types of input values further down.
+# 👋 Look further down for additional code examples of other types of input values.
 ```

 ## The elevator pitch – purpose for devs and our sanity